Munchausen Reinforcement Learning

-Indeed, the KL regularization being implicit, \emph{we do not introduce errors in the greedy step}.
+In M-VI, the KL regularization is implicit, so \emph{we do not introduce errors in the greedy step}.
+To be precise, the greedy step of M-VI is only a softmax of the $q$-function, which can be computed exactly in a discrete actions setting, even when using deep networks.
 Their strong bounds for MD-VI therefore hold for M-VI, as formalized in Thm.~\ref{thm:equivalence}, and in particular for M-DQN.

 Indeed, let $q_{\bar{\theta}_k}$ be the $k^\text{th}$ update of the target network, write $q_k = q_{\bar{\theta}_k}$, $\pi_{k+1} = \softmax(\frac{q_k}{\tau})$, and define $\epsilon_{k+1} = q_{k+1} - (r + \alpha\ln\pi_{k+1} - \gamma P \langle \pi_{k+1}, q_k - \tau \ln\pi_{k+1}\rangle)$, the difference between the actual update and the ideal one.
 As a direct corollary of Thm.~\ref{thm:equivalence} and~\cite[Thm.~1]{vieillard2020leverage}, we have that, for $\alpha=1$,